sionleroux/icfbudapest.org/index.md

 Join Us
 =======

-We'll send out a newsletter every week to tell you when and where we're meeting.
+We'll send out a newsletter to tell you when and where we're meeting.
 It's our main form of communication, so sign up if you're interested in joining.

 {% include signup-form.html %}